RMC-AIvsAI/CyMARL-CommFormer/README.md

 More information can be found in the respective library folders: [CyMARL](pycomm/) and [CommFormer](commformer/).

-This work builds upon the work completed by Faizan Contractor and Dr. Ranwa Al Mallah in Learning to Communicate in Multi-Agent Reinforcement Learning for Autonomous Cyber Defence.
+This work builds upon the work completed by Faizan Contractor and Dr. Ranwa Al Mallah in [Learning to Communicate in Multi-Agent Reinforcement Learning for Autonomous Cyber Defence](https://espace.rmc-cmr.ca/jspui/bitstream/11264/1843/1/Thesis_Faizan_Learning_to_Communicate.pdf) as well as the work completed by Hu et al. in [Learning Multi-Agent Communication from Graph Modeling Perspective](https://github.com/charleshsc/CommFormer).

 ## Installation instructions
 Codebase has been tested using Windows 11.
 To install, begin with a new Anaconda environment following these steps: